claranet/project-bootstrap/README.md

         * `ansible/inventory-devel`
         * `ansible/inventory-stage`

 This is the same for directories but only one level deep.
 So `ansible/inventory-%environments%/` resolves to `ansible/inventory-prod/`, but `ansible/inventory-%environments/%other_var%/` only resolves to `ansible/inventory-prod/%other_var%`

-Additionaly the variable over that we itterate is provided as environment variable.
-So for `ansible/inventory-%environments%` on the itteration of `stage` an environment variable called `environments` is avaible with the content of `stage`.

 ### Project Custom Hooks

 Since we are dealing with a variety of different project types and equally we are striving for keeping this mechanism as generic as possible this script expects project template custom hooks.

 These hooks are exepexted to be found under `.bootstrap/hooks.d/`.